 Kellen's emotional conflict-- hatred of society and struggle to retain emotional dignity.

 his inner freedom vs. the hopelessness at being victim of an inescapable system.

 Mara's housekeeper Novia acts as spy for Cadaran.

 Mara becomes laughingstock when she takes a bed slave because her beloved dead mother was opposed to sexual slavery.

 Well, you get the idea.
-At this point, I started my note cards.
-On each note card, I put down a major scene or turning point in the central plot of the novel.
+At this point, I brought out some index/note cards.
+On each card, I put down a major scene or turning point in the central plot of the novel.
 Each of these scenes gives several important pieces of information on plot or character as well as moving the novel forward by causing change.
 Some of these scenes are obvious.
 The meeting of the hero and heroine, for example.

 This card said:

 Mara tracks down Tristan at hospital.
 She is shocked at his injuries yet attracted by his unfamiliar maleness.
 The nurse tries to throw her out.
 Tristan drags himself out of his coma-like state and reacts to her.
 Her kindness and her regard for this brilliant scientist as well as her attraction to him makes her decide that she will fight the government to keep him alive and out of the harem, whatever the cost.